-A metatarsal stress fracture is a fine fracture in one of the long metatarsal bones in the foot.
-A stress fracture can occur through overuse or poor foot biomechanics.
-The second metatarsal is the most commonly fractured and will often cause pain in the middle front of the foot.
-Rest is key to recovering from this foot injury.
+A metatarsal stress fracture is a fine, hairline fracture in one of the long metatarsal bones in the foot and can occur through overuse or poor foot biomechanics.
+The second metatarsal is the bone most commonly fractured causing gradual onset pain in the middle front of the foot.
+Rest is key to recovering from this foot injury

 Causes of stress fractures include:

 - Too much training, too soon without enough rest!

 - They are common in army recruits (often called a march fracture), runners, ballet dancers, and gymnasts.